-This working paper details the "accommodate" path, which would address subsidies in the capacity market by administratively adjusting subsidized resource offers to prevent capacity price distortion.
-This market reform would ensure that out-of-market subsidies do not impact the overall competitiveness of the capacity market, and the efficient entry and exit of resources.
+This working paper details the "accommodate" path, which would address subsidies in the capacity market by first recognizing subsidized resources as capacity resources in PJM, but also administratively adjusting subsidized resource offers to prevent capacity price distortion.
+This market reform would ensure that state policy actions are recognized in the market and therefore do not require load to pay for capacity twice, but also ensure that out-of-market subsidies do not impact the overall competitiveness of the capacity market, and the efficient entry and exit of resources.

-This proposal is being evaluated with other potential solutions as part of the Capacity Constructs / Public Policy Senior Task Force (CCPPSTF).
+This proposal is being evaluated with other potential solutions as part of the CCPPSTF).
 PJM has released this proposal as a point of discussion due to the urgency of the subsidies issue.
-PJM expects this proposal will receive consideration in the CCPPSTF in due course.
+PJM expects this proposal will continue to receive consideration in the CCPPSTF in due course.
 This action is not taken to supplant the stakeholder process.
 Rather, the CCPPSTF will identify both the characteristics of a well-functioning capacity construct as well as potential public policy initiatives states could take regarding resource adequacy, fuel diversity, public and environmental policies.
 The group will then compare state actions to the current capacity construct to identify areas for change and develop solutions.